 Based on his research, he believes the government’s blueprints for the western leg of the water-diversion project are based on inaccurate estimates of the volume of water in the upper Yangtze.
 If the diversion plan fails, the consequences of faulty engineering could be disastrous for downstream communities, including Shanghai, that depend on the Yangtze for agriculture, industry, and hydropower.
 Reduced river flow could shutter downstream hydropower stations, inflicting blackouts on millions.

 The Chinese government has in the past unleashed disastrous plans with the best of intentions.
-Mao Zedong’s Great Leap Forward, for instance, set targets for enhanced steel and grain production based on fantasy, rather
+Mao Zedong’s Great Leap Forward, for instance, set targets for enhanced steel and grain production based on fantasy, rather than science.

 In recent years, a small but growing number of Chinese scientists, including former government scientists such as Yong, have joined the country’s fledgling environmental movement — not for ideological reasons, but because they worry about how decisions regarding environmental challenges, such as water shortages, are being made.